XtracT/rfid_jukebox/README.md

 *   **Physical Controls**: Use physical buttons and a knob for play/pause, next/previous track, and volume control.
 *   **Simple Mapping UI**: A user-friendly interface within Home Assistant to map new RFID tags to music folders.
 *   **Automatic Advancement**: When a song finishes, the next track in the folder plays automatically.
+*   **"Now Playing" Context**: The integration provides a virtual media player that shows the current track, artist, and album in the Home Assistant UI.

 ---

-## 🛠️ The Build: Hardware & Assembly
+## �️ The Build: Hardware & Assembly

 This build uses a two-board ESP32 design for simplicity: one board acts as the audio player, and a second board acts as the physical controller.